 Proponents might argue that subsidizing retailers is an unwise use of taxpayer money given their history of creating low-wage jobs.
 They might also argue that the CRT exemptions disproportionately benefit large retailers and national chains because most small retailers in Lower Manhattan are already exempt from the tax.
 Finally, they might argue that incentives are not necessary to attract new retailers.
-The owners of Brookfield Place and Pier 17, for example, are redeveloping their retail spaces even though both sites fall redeveloping their retail spaces even though both sites fal outside of the CRT exemption zones.
+The owners of Brookfield Place and Pier 17, for example, are redeveloping their retail spaces even though both sites fall outside of the CRT exemption zones.
 New retailers are also attracted to the neighborhood's affluent and growing residential population, as well as its improving office market and record levels of tourism.